t00ns/t00ns/README.md

 👋 Hi, I’m @t00ns on the internet, Deniah IRL.
      my pronouns are she / her.

 👀 I’m a Digital & Product Designer who to codes.
-My background also includes Graphic/Visual Design work too.
+My background includes Graphic/Visual Design work too.

 🌱 I’m currently learning JavaScript & React.<br>
 💞️ I’m looking to collaborate on projects that helps folks with their daily lives while also bringing them joy.<br>